code4tots/ccl-2/ROADMAP.md

   * Hmm, wait, then how do we allocate a Blob from inside of 'MyType.__new__'?
     If you tried to call 'new[MyType]', it would recurse.

+* There are many interesting cases to consider on what to do about coroutine/iterators.

+  For instance, sometimes you want 'List@map' to run a function in parallel on all the items on the list.

+  On the other hand, if you are iterating over it, sometimes you want 'List@map' to be lazy and not necessarily process the entire list -- we only want values up to what we have already specified.

+  How are we going to indicate when we want 'map' to be strict or lazy?

+  What about with an 'each' method, where 'each' is like 'map' but doesn't save the values?
+We might want this one to be always strict, since what is the point if not to use it as a looping construct?
+This is basically a lazy 'map' where we request all values but drop them immediately, right?
+  What about concurrency, do we want 'each' to specify parallelism?
+  Is it useful to have an 'each' method that runs in parallel?
+Would 'each' still be useful even if you couldn't mutate the outside world from inside the callback?

+  Fold/reduce at least may be easier?
+Foldl/foldr we always want sequential since ordering is specified and we always want strict since in there is no partial results to return as in lists -- just the final combination.
+  Reduce we always want to indicate concurrency I would imagine.

 Done features
 -------------